UAV-Assisted Resilience in 6G and Beyond Network Energy Saving: A Multi-Agent DRL Approach: The Proposed CTDE-MADDPG Framework

 \subsection{CTDE-MADDPG Framework}

-We adopt a Centralized Training with Decentralized Execution (CTDE) variant of MADDPG for cooperative UAVs control with better memory and training efficiency as shown \ref{fig:ctde}.
+We adopt a CTDE variant of MADDPG for cooperative UAVs control with better memory and training efficiency as shown \ref{fig:ctde}.
 Each UAV is modeled as an agent with its own actor–critic pair.
 During training, each agent's critic has access to the global state $s_\text{global}(t)$ and actions of all agents, enabling coordinated learning.
 However, during execution, each UAV only uses its local observations $s_i(t)$ through the actor network, making the system scalable and robust to partial observability.